Promote public-facing scholarship and community engagement

 Public scholarship in the natural sciences

 The Cosmic Visions project has created opportunities to probe the history, philosophy, politics, and aesthetics of the humanistic and scientific view of the cosmos.
-A three-year Johns Hopkins Discovery Award, combined with additional funding from the AGHI, enables the Cosmic Visions program to host an annual conference that brings humanists and scientists together on the Homewood campus to focus on discoveries and questions about findings from the Webb Telescope.
-Committed to sharing insights with a wider audience, the project has produced a 10-episode podcast and a Webb-themed art competition for Baltimore City public school students.
-Later this year, it will launch a new academic journal, Journal for the History of Cosmological Thought.
+A three-year Johns Hopkins Discovery Award, combined with additional funding from the AGHI, enables the Cosmic Visions program to host an annual conference that brings humanists and scientists together on the Homewood campus to focus on discoveries and questions about findings from the mes, Politico, Nature, and The Washington Post.